 JSW Steel Growth Story

-The company’s long-term market performance tells a compelling story.
-Back in 2000, JSW Steel shares were trading at just ₹0.58.
-Fast forward to July 2024, and the price had skyrocketed to ₹874 per share.
-A modest investment of ₹58 in 100 shares in 2000 would now be worth nearly ₹8.74 lakhs, thanks partly to a 10:1 stock split in 2017.
+Its long-term market story is nothing short of impressive.
+In 2000, JSW Steel shares were priced at just ₹0.58.
+By July 2024, they had surged to ₹874 each.
+That means an investment of just ₹58 in 100 shares back in 2000 would be worth nearly ₹8.74 lakhs today, helped in part by a 10:1 stock split in 2017.

 Dividend History of JSW Steel Ltd.